Devin Halbal

-Devin Halbal (born 1998) is a travel vlogger TikTok star, writer, and community organizer.
-She is known for her inspirational videos which include witty quips, like the viral "‘Met Gala Behaviour," doll check-in,” and “elevate, activate, appreciate,” mantras, and travel tips.
+Devin Halbal (born July 16, 1998) is a TikTok travel vlogger, writer, and community organizer.
+She is known for her inspirational videos which include witty quips, like the viral "Met Gala Behaviour", "doll check-in", and "elevate, activate, appreciate”, mantras, and travel tips.
 She has written about her experiences as a trans woman in Teen Vogue and Refinery29, amongst other publications.
 She lives and works in New York.

 Early life and education

 Halbal was born and raised in New York.
-She studied Media and Human Rights while at university.
+She studied media and human rights at university.
 She has interned at the Frick Collection.

 Work

 Halbal has worked as a Trans and Gender Nonconforming Outreach Director at LGBT+ centers in New York.

 Halbal is openly trans and is a steadfast activist for more authentic trans experiences online and throughout media.

-Her favorite fashion designers are Iris van Herpen, Chinese couturier Guo Pei, Emilio Pucci’s prints (“it’s giving me spring and summer vibes 24/7”) and Daniel Roseberry’s Schiaparelli designs.